sindresorhus/LogDistributedNotifications/readme.md

 # LogDistributedNotifications

+**This no longer works because of changes in recent macOS versions**

 > Log [distributed notifications](https://developer.apple.com/documentation/foundation/distributednotificationcenter) on macOS

 Can be useful for checking if certain events are sent or investigating how some system functionality works.

 ## Usage